Discover 10 Highlights from Art Basel Paris 2025

 2. Amedeo Modigliani at Pace Gallery

-Pace Gallery anchored its presentation with a historical masterpiece: Amedeo Modigliani’s widely exhibited 1918 canvas, Jeune fille aux macarons (Young Woman with Hair in Side Buns), which sold for $10 million.
-The painting is a striking example of the artist’s mature style, instantly recognizable by the sitter’s elongated neck and the almond-shaped eyes—a signature technique that gives his portraits their famously intimate yet mysterious intensity.
-The work’s inclusion at Art Basel also served as a preview of a significant new strategic partnership between Pace and the Institut Restellini, headed by Modigliani scholar Marc Restellini.
-This collaboration, which coincides with the release of Restellini’s definitive catalogue raisonné, positions Pace as a central force in the Modigliani market and will lead to a major exhibition at the gallery in 2027.
+Pace Gallery anchored its presentation with a historical masterpiece: Amedeo Modigliani’s 1918 canvas, Jeune fille aux macarons (Young Woman with Hair in Side Buns), which sold on the opening day for $10 million.
+The painting is a beautiful example of the artist’s mature style, instantly recognizable by the sitter’s elongated neck and the almond-shaped eyes—a signature technique that gives the artist’s portraits an intimate yet mysterious intensity.
+The work’s inclusion at Art Basel also served as a preview of a new strategic partnership between Pace and the Institut Restellini, headed by Modigliani scholar Marc Restellini.
+This collaboration, which coincides with the release of Restellini’s definitive catalogue raisonné, will lead to a major exhibition at the gallery in 2027.

 Wire mesh sculpture with elongated, organic shapes suspended against a plain background.